AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ### Subclasses

-All the subclasses from the [Player's Handbook](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#Subclasses) and , players may choose the [Echo Knight](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#EchoKnight) for a fighter or [Chronurgy Magic](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#ChronurgyMagic) or [Graviturgy Magic](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#GraviturgyMagic) for a wizard.
+All the subclasses from the [Player's Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#Subclasses) are available for this campaign.

 ### Backgrounds